akira80kv/DSR-Hitless-Guide/README.md

 ![Untitled](DS1R%20No%20Hit%20214cd1d64795462f95079ef33d2acf2e/Untitled%20127.png)

-Go forward and roll to the right of the knight, and keep running down the stairs.
+Go forward and walk once in a quick circle to aggro the knight and have a better position to run past him.
+Then just run to his left.
+Keep running down the stairs.
 Strafe the first knight to the left and the other knight to the right, and enter the fog.
 Roll once and lock on, walk forward and parry his first attack.
 Walk behind him and when he is fully stood up do 3 rolls, and walk back until he finishes his attack, then walk forward and parry again.
 Then, an R1 kills him.

 You can also use a green blossom or consumables like egg fermifuge when hes at the floor to make him normally do the slow attack but its not 100%